-I really benefited from all of the guidance and would like to share what I learned along the way.
+I benefited greatly from this entire process and would like to share with you what I learned along the way.

 I went on Generation Mindful's Instagram account for ideas as I love visuals.
-Here were some fun locations for making a "Calming Corner" that are not actually in corners:
+Here are some fun locations for making a "Calming Corner" that are not actually in corners:

 - Extra closet makeover